Brisppy/wireguard-pia-portforward/README.md

 * A VM or PC with two interfaces; one Internet interface (Used to establish the tunnel) and one VPN Network interface, used by other hosts to reach the Internet through the VM.

 ## Config
-The following ENV vars are written to the systemd service file:
+The following ENV vars are written to the systemd service override file:

 | ENV Var | Function |
 |-------|------|